ruyo003/Sematic_analysis/README.md

-# utilises NLP to analyse reviews in amazon dataset determing weather its a negative, positive or neutral review
+# this script performs a sentiment analysis for the text reviews on amazon products determing weather its a negative, positive or neutral review